YongliangMiao/YongliangMiao.github.io/readme.md

 🌱 &nbsp;I'm passionate about learning more about understanding and improving (Multimodal) Large Language Models and their related applications.\
 🔭 &nbsp;Currently, I'm:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Interning as an Algorithm Engineer at [Pair City](https://www.paircity.com/home).
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Waiting for offers for a Master's in Computer Science in the United States (I have already received 2 offers).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Waiting for offers for a Master's in Computer Science in the United States.

 💬 &nbsp;Feel free to reach out to me for research collaborations, advice, or interesting discussions.\
 📫&nbsp; You can access my [resume](https://github.com/YongliangMiao/YongliangMiao.github.io/blob/main/Resume_YongliangMiao.pdf) to learn more details about me.\